markround/tiller/docs/general/docker.md

 ```

 Note that the configuration directory was added later on in the Dockerfile; this is because `ADD` commands cause the Docker build cache to become invalidated so it's a good idea to put them as far as possible towards the end of the Dockerfile.

+# Other resources
+A simple tutorial which produces a 'parameterized' NginX container with Tiller is on my blog : [http://www.markround.com/blog/2014/09/18/tiller-and-docker-environment-variables/](http://www.markround.com/blog/2014/09/18/tiller-and-docker-environment-variables/).
+It also provides a downloadable archive of the files used in the example, so if you want to get up and running very quickly before diving into the rest of the documentation, then this may also be a good place to start.